 Dr. Erin Robinson connects students with research opportunities in Buffalo and surrounding communities.
 Her recent book, Community Mobilization for Environmental Problems: How a Grassroots Organization Forms and Works highlights these processes and shows how individuals can make a difference in social and environmental policy.

 Students have worked on sociological dimensions of communities by engaging in research in urban communities.
-Investigating issues like urban planning, social justice, race relations, and environmental racism, students have first-hand experience and knowledge of everyday experiences in the communities surrounding Canisius College and the Hamlin Park neighborhood.
+Investigating issues like urban planning, social justice, race relations, and environmental racism, students have first-hand experience and knowledge of everyday experiences in the communities surrounding Canisius University and the Hamlin Park neighborhood.